Coping With Epilepsy Neurofeedback Practitioner Directory

 They don't work?
 Consider diets trash?
 I must admit I'm a bit offended by those words.

 The ketogenic diet sure works for my kid for 4 years now.
-Before, over 10 anti-epileptic drug didn't work, we had 10-100 seizures a day and a 90-99% disturbed EEG.
+Before, over 10 AED didn't work, we had 10-100 seizures a day and a 90-99% disturbed EEG.
 But since we've started the ketogenic diet, we see rarely any seizures and his EEG improved to less than 30% epileptic activity.

 What more prove do you need?
 Figures?